KaziRimon/Simple-Calculator-Design/README.md

-I have designed a simple calculation with the help of HTML and CSS.
+I have designed a simple calculator with the help of HTML and CSS.